 Dance with the waves, move with the sea, let the rhythm of the water set your soul free. ~ Christy Ann Martine.

 I know most people think of exercise as something we do to stay in shape, build lean muscle, lose a few pounds, tone up or burn off the pizza we had for dinner last night.
-Health, vanity and longevity are definitely a motivating factor, but they are not the only reason to move your body.
+Health, vanity, and longevity are definitely motivating factors, but they are not the only reason to move your body.

 So yesterday I went to the pool and swam some laps.
 And when I came out, I felt like a brand new person.
 The water just does that to me.
 It cleanses me and centers me.
-Under the surface in the silence I can speak to God.
+Under the surface, in the silence, I can speak to God.
 H20 is a magical element.
-The only one that take 3 forms – solid, liquid or gas.
+The only one that takes 3 forms – solid, liquid, or gas.

 Use the movement to connect to the quiet space within.
-Only when you can create this mind body connection can you tap into the full benefits of a workout.
+Only when you can create this mind-body connection can you tap into the full benefits of a workout.
 What workout does that for you?
-I’d love you to share xxx MM
+I’d love you to share.